JeromeDane/garden-css-modules/README.md

 * Ensure proper detection of namespace
 * Implement production mode to short hash class + namespace
 * In dev mode, append class + namespace with short hash
-* Re-implement figwheel in `project.clj` and create easy-to use example
 * Add documentation and examples to this readme
 * Get feedback from colleagues and iterate
 * Publish to clojars

 ## Development

+`lein figwheel` will start an example app running on http://local.c0pt3r.com:3449/.

-For now, start a repl with `lein repl` and connect using an nrepl client.
+You can also start a repl with `lein repl` and connect using an nrepl client.
 Evaluate the `garden-css-modules.core` namespace, then call modularize.
 E.G:

 ```
 (modularize